-Dear Chairman Joyce and Ranking Member Hoyer
+Dear Chair Latta and Ranking Member Matsui,

-The National Multifamily Housing Council (NMHC) and National Apartment Association (NAA) submit this letter regarding the Subcommittee's hearing entitled, "Fiscal Year 2025 Request for The Federal Communications Commission (FCC)."
-Given FCC Chair Jessica Rosenworcel and Commissioner Brendan Carr's appearance at the hearing, we are writing to raise concerns with the FCC's forthcoming action on bulk billing.
+The National Multifamily Housing Council (NMHC) and National Apartment Association (NAA) submit this letter regarding the Subcommittee's hearing entitled, "The Fiscal Year 2025 Federal Communications Commission Agency Budget."
+Given the FCC Commissioner's appearance at the hearing, we are writing to raise concerns with the FCC's forthcoming action on bulk billing.

 For more than 25 years, NMHC and NAA have partnered on behalf of America's apartment industry.
 Our combined memberships are engaged in all aspects of the apartment industry, including ownership, development, management, finance, and suppliers partners/service providers.
 Drawing on the knowledge and policy expertise of staff in Washington, D.C., as well as the advocacy power of 141 NAA state and local affiliated associations, NMHC and NAA provide a single voice for developers, owners, and operators of multifamily rental housing.
-One-third of all Americans rent their housing, and 38.9 million of them live in an apartment home.
+Onethird of all Americans rent their housing, and 38.9 million of them live in an apartment home.

-The FCC's announcement indicates that its forthcoming proposal will "seek to eliminate" the use of bulk billing arrangements in the provision of broadband services in apartments and public housing, among other multi-unit dwellings.1 This plan is troubling and fails to recognize the positive role of bulk billing in providing many communities with affordable and efficient access to broadband services.
+The FCC's announcement indicates that its forthcoming proposal will "seek to eliminate" the use of bulk billing arrangements in the provision of broadband services in apartments and public housing, among other multi-unit dwellings.
+This plan is troubling and fails to recognize the positive role of bulk billing in providing many communities with affordable and efficient access to broadband services.
 Recently, after hearing from a diverse range of stakeholders opposing such a move, the FCC has apparently shifted its efforts to require consumer opt-outs from bulk billing service despite the technical challenges and possibilities that many low-income households could be disconnected from the internet and millions more could face higher prices for broadband service.